Let Northern Arizona Appraisal, Inc. attend to your appraisal needs

 Thousands of people in Arizona buy, sell or refinance their home every month.
 Many of these transactions consist of a simple line item for an appraisal.
 Even though there are a growing number of automated home valuation methods that may appear more cost-effective than an appraisal, the majority of lenders still call in a local expert because the stakes are very high.
 Is securing a mortgage the only reason to get an appraisal?
 Are there additional cases when the services of a licensed, independent real estate professional could be helpful?
 Absolutely.

-Contest your tax assessment
+Challenge your tax assessment

-Divorce settlement with less stress
+Divorce settlement with fewer hang-ups

-Fair and accurate estate liquidation
+Accurate and fair estate liquidation

 The death of a loved one is a difficult time in life, and settling an estate from a death, or probate, often calls for an appraisal to establish Fair Market Value for the real estate involved.
 The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) binds us with confidentiality, ensuring the fullest degree of discretion.

 Most Americans do not have dedicated estate planners or executors to handle these affairs, unlike wealthy individuals.
 And seeing that a home or other property often makes up a disproportionate share of the total estate value, knowing the true worth of the real estate at hand is of essential importance to ensuring disputing parties leave knowing they've gotten a fair deal.